ATON (Autonomous Terrain-based Optical Navigation) is a project to develop an optical navigation system for autonomous landings on celestial bodies.

 DLR Simulation and Software Technology Tasks

 The contributions of the DLR Simulation and Software Technology include analysis, system definition, and development of a simulation environment.
-Furthermore, integration of system components and the development of a testing infrastructure also belong to the area of responsibility.
+Furthermore, integration of system components into the realtime flight software and the development of a testing infrastructure also belong to the area of responsibility.

 01.01.2010 – 31.12.2016